 Conduct Self-Propelled Compactor Operations

 To safely perform this activity, participants must either complete or be assisted by an individual who has completed a Load and Unload Plant course or an equivalent.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible and mobile to meet your training needs.
+We are flexible and mobile to meet your training needs.

 Participants must demonstrate their ability to complete the tasks outlined in the elements and performance criteria of this unit.
 They must demonstrate completion of conducting self-propelled compactor operations that safely, effectively and efficiently.
 They must follow workplace procedures to carry out work activity on at least two occasions, and include: